-If you are like me, you may find you run out of fun dinner ideas that your kids will eat.
+If you are like me, you may run out of fun dinner ideas that your kids will eat.
 Well, here is a new recipe to add to your kid-friendly arsenal!
 Your kids will clamor for you to make this Sloppy Joe Pie again and again!

 (*This post is a sponsored conversation for the Idaho® Potato Commission.
 I love using Idaho® potatoes in my recipes; all opinions are my own.)